PX4/PX4-user_guide/en/sensor/rangefinders.md

 ### Lidar-Lite

-LIDAR-Lite is a compact, high-performance optical distant measurement rangefinder.
+[Lidar-Lite](../sensor/lidar_lite.md) is a compact, high-performance optical distant measurement rangefinder.
 It has a sensor range from (5cm - 40m) and can be connected to either PWM or I2C ports.

-For setup/usage information see: [Lidar-Lite](../sensor/lidar_lite.md).

 ### MaxBotix I2CXL-MaxSonar-EZ